mautic/developer-documentation-new/docs/rest_api/assets.rst

        'type' => 'general',
    );

-   // Create new a Asset of ID 1 isn't found?
+   // Create new a Asset if ID 1 isn't found?
    $createIfNotFound = true;

    $asset = $assetApi->edit($id, $data, $createIfNotFound);

 Edit a new Asset.
-Asset that this supports PUT or PATCH depending on the desired behavior.
+This supports PUT or PATCH depending on the desired behavior.

-**PUT** creates a Asset if the given ID doesn't exist and clears all the Asset information, adds the information from the request.
+**PUT** creates a Asset if the given ID doesn't exist and clears all the Asset information, adding the information from the request.
 **PATCH** fails if the Asset with the given ID doesn't exist and updates the Asset field values with the values from the request.

 .. vale off